 Living in Costa Rica and you miss the traditions from your home country?

-There might be certain specialty foods from the homeland that you cannot purchase here or don’t know where to go.
-Bouillabaisse, Italian antipasto, Frikandel speciaal, Smörgåsbord, Moussaka, Shoarma and so many typical food specialties that you will start missing after a while if you don’t know how to cook it or you can’t get the ingredients in Costa Rica, you’ll be in trouble.
+Bouillabaisse, Antipasti, Frikandel Speciaal, Smörgåsbord, Poutine, Moussaka, and Shoarma.
+There are so many typical food traditions that you will start missing after a while.
+If you don’t know how to cook it or you can’t get the ingredients in Costa Rica, you’ll be in trouble.

 There are several clubs of different nationalities in Costa Rica, with and without a clubhouse.
 Most gather only when there are special occasions or typical local holidays and are mainly organized by their embassies.
 I usually try to keep my blogs short and powerful but since there are so many nationalities living in Costa Rica, I felt I had to touch base with the largest groups at least.